Skip to main content

 • For iOS,

-• Certificate Authentication: you require your app's bundle ID, a P12 export of your push notification certificate and private key, and the password for the P12 export if applicable.
+• Certificate Authentication: you'll require your app's bundle ID, a P12 export of your push notification certificate and private key, and the password for the P12 export if applicable.

-• Token Authentication: you require your apps bundle ID, a p8 export of your signing key, a signing key id and a team identifier.
+• Token Authentication: you'll require your apps bundle ID, a p8 export of your signing key, a signing key id and a team identifier.

-• For Android, you require your app's ID and your server key for push notifications.
+• For Android, you'll require your app's ID and your Service account private key (JSON) for push notifications.

 You will also need to configure your host app for push notifications.
 For more information, see the relevant SDK documentation.